EMDR for Depression: How Therapy Can Transform Your Life

-If you’re suffering from symptoms of depression, you might be ready to reach out for professional support.
-Perhaps you’re thinking about working with a therapist.
-Yet you’re not really sure what therapy will entail.
+If you’re suffering from depressive symptoms, you might be ready to reach out for professional support.
+Perhaps you’re thinking about working with a therapist, but you’re not really sure what therapy will entail.
 Before you book an appointment, you want to know what improvements you can expect.

 Here are a few ways depression therapy can change your life for the better.